peruvianidol/11ty-recipes/_src/recipes/011-add-a-sitemap.md

 authorUrl: https://www.akbarsait.com
 ---

-Sitemap helps search engine crawl for making easier and quicker way to find and index your website content.
-The base blog of 11ty is already equipped but here we have added few changes especially for the dates to make it easier and readable.
+A sitemap helps search engines crawl your site, making easier and quicker to find and index your website content.

 ### Prerequisites